 One of the largest technology companies in the world.
-A major shareholder in AnyVision, whose technology is installed in illegal military checkpoints and throughout the occupied West Bank.
 One of the main providers of IT services used by the US government to surveil immigrant communities.
+Declared it was divesting from mass surveillance of Palestinians in the occupied West Bank.

 Microsoft Corporation is a U.S.-based multinational technology company.
 One of the largest companies in the world, it is one of a handful of companies that reached a trillion-dollar market cap.
 The company’s 2019 revenues were $125 billion.